 On July 15, 2020, an employee of the Company filed a Complaint alleging unequal pay based on gender and other employment-based claims.
-Subsequent to March 31, 2021, the Company settled this Complaint for an amount immaterial to the consolidated financial statements.
+On April 9, 2021, the Company settled this Complaint for an amount immaterial to the consolidated financial statements.